General

 If someone believes a retirement home is not following the Act, they can also file a formal complaint with the RHRA.
 The Registrar will review the complaint and may decide to take certain action, such as making inquiries, conducting an inspection, attempting mediation or resolution of the complaint, providing education to the complainant or the licensee, and/or issuing a written warning to the licensee.

-There are a number of consumer protections for residents under the Act, including a Residents’ Bill of Rights.
+The Act provides several consumer protections for residents, including a Residents’ Bill of Rights.

 Homes must respect and promote the Bill of Rights, provide copies to residents and post the Bill in the home.
 Staff members must also receive training on the Bill.